Arrest warrant: Germany

 only a Haftrichter ("arrest judge") may order confinement that exceeds 48 hours.
 The former is called vorläufige Festnahme ("provisional confinement"), the latter is named Haftbefehl ("order of arrest").
 Arrest warrants serve the enforcement of the proper expiry for instance in the Code of Criminal Procedure, but also in the civil procedure law and in the administrative law and the special administrative procedures after the Tax Code, the Finance Court order or the social court law.

+India

+Courts can issue arrest warrant against an individual under Section 72 of Bharatiya Nagarik Suraksha Sanhita, 2023.
+Under bailable arrest warrant a person could execute a bail bond with sufficient sureties for his attendance before the Court at a specified time and thereafter until otherwise directed by the Court, the officer to whom the warrant is directed shall take such security and shall release such person from custody.
+A non bailable arrest warrant is usually issued for serious offences and if there exist a suspicion that the accused will abscond.
+Section 74 and 75 of BNSS provide the power to the Chief Judicial Magistrate or a Magistrate of the first class may direct a warrant to any person within his local jurisdiction for the arrest of any escaped convict, proclaimed offender or of any person who is accused of a non-bailable offence and is evading arrest.
+Such person shall acknowledge in writing the receipt of the warrant and shall execute it if the person for whose arrest it was issued, is in, or enters on, any land or other property under his charge.
+Section 78 of BNSS protects the rights of the arrested by making it compulsory for the police to present the arrested person before a magistrate within 24 hours of the arrest of the person.

 United Kingdom

 The procedure for issuing arrest warrants differs in each of the three legal jurisdictions.

 England and Wales

 In England and Wales, arrest warrants can be issued for both suspects and witnesses.

 Arrest warrants for suspects can be issued by a justice of the peace under section 1 of the Magistrates' Courts Act 1980 if information (in writing) is laid before them that a person has committed or is suspected of having committed an offence.
 Such arrest warrants can only be issued for someone over 18 if at least one of the following is true: